 Collagen can do the most good in the case of wrinkles and skin blemishes.
-Regularly taken, it encourages the skin to become soft and supple, because collagen peptide improves the moisture content of the epidermis.
+Regularly taken, it encourages the skin to become soft and supple, because collagen peptides improve the moisture content of the epidermis.
 Many studies have proven that it decreases the number of micro-relief furrows and can prevent the formation of deep wrinkles.

-Collagen peptide is a pure collagen protein which, according to laboratory studies, is capable of stimulating the synthesis of collagen and proteoglycans.
+Collagen peptides are pure collagen protein which, according to laboratory studies, is capable of stimulating the synthesis of collagen and proteoglycans.
 It is therefore an ideal building block for articular cartilage.

-7. Collagen peptide helps reduce the number and depth of wrinkles.
+7. Collagen peptides help reduce the number and depth of wrinkles.

-Collagen peptide enhances skin hydration, which reduces the formation of wrinkles.
-In the case of existing wrinkles, their depth can be noticeably reduced by taking collagen peptide.
+Collagen peptides enhance skin hydration, which reduces the formation of wrinkles.
+In the case of existing wrinkles, their depth can be noticeably reduced by taking collagen peptides.

-8. Collagen peptide helps keep skin smoother, younger and plumper.
+8. Collagen peptides help keep skin smoother, younger and plumper.

 The collagen protein is produced by the body itself and makes the skin taut and firm.
 It binds water and raises the moisture level of the skin to make it appear smooth and soft.
 However, the amount of collagen in the skin begins to decrease once we reach the age of 24.
 The remaining collagen is no longer as effective as it was.
-Collagen peptide - a high-grade natural protein - helps maintain connective tissue, ensuring taut and firm skin.
+Collagen peptides - high-grade natural protein - help maintain connective tissue, ensuring taut and firm skin.

-9. Collagen peptide can slow down the aging process of the skin.
+9. Collagen peptides can slow down the aging process of the skin.

-10. Collagen peptide is easy to add to any kind of food or drink.
+10. Collagen peptides are easy to add to any kind of food or drink.